RevenueMAX: Get Greater Visibility & Even Greater Returns. Learn More.

 Google advises using these landing page tactics.
 Use:

-• The same message as your ad
+• The same message, terms, and keywords as your ad

 Not Measuring Results